TraPS-VarI/TraPS-VarI/docs/index.rst

 Motif-3
 ********

 * The immunoreceptor tyrosine-based **activation** motif (ITAM) was initially recognized as a common sequence in the cytoplasmic tails of the signaling chains associated with the T-cellreceptor (TCR), B-cell receptor (BCR), and certain Fc receptors.
-Dual-tyrosine phosphorylated ITAM serve as docking sites for various proteins such as the tandem SH2 domains of Syk family PTK, viz., ZAP-70 or Syk and are important for positive signal transduction in immune cells (Reth, Nature 1989: https://doi.org/10.1038/338383b0).
+Dual-tyrosine phosphorylated ITAM serve as docking sites for various proteins such as the tandem SH2 domains of Syk family PTK, viz., ZAP-70 or Syk and are important for positive signal transduction in immune cells (Reth M, Nature 338, 383–384 (1989): https://doi.org/10.1038/338383b0).

 **An example of TraPS-VarI identified ITAM motif-creating germline variant:**